Conceptual Understanding:

 Oil in its various refined forms, such as petrol, kerosene, and diesel, has a unique combination of many desirable and useful characteristics including current availability in (decreasing) abundance, ease of transportation and storage and great versatility in end use.
 Oil is also useful as more than an energy source.
 It is the basis for the manufacture of petrochemical products including plastics, medicines, paints, and a huge number of other useful materials.

 Alternative energy sources must be compared with oil in all these various attributes when their substitution for oil is considered.
 To the untrained geographer, none appears to completely equal oil.
-This essay will explore the extent to which [insert names of three renewable enrgy sources] could be considered as a long term replacement for oil and their changing importance in countries at different levels of development.
+This essay will explore the extent to which [insert names of three renewable energy sources] could be considered as a long term replacement for oil and their changing importance in countries at different levels of development.

 Please open this Google Doc which contains an infographic, the infographic questions and the essay question that you will be responding to.